What you need to make your beauty & cosmetic labels compliant

 PETA runs the well-known Beauty Without Bunnies certification program, however, the Leaping Bunny is another internationally recognized certification that upholds a stricter program and mandatory audits.

 Whole Foods developed strict baseline body care standards in quality sourcing and environmental impact in order for products to earn the Premium Body Care logo.
 They’ve also identified more than 400 ingredients deemed unacceptable.

 Full label disclosure

-The Environmental Working Group, or EWG, established the EWG VERTIFIED mark to indicate the product meets the strictest standards when it comes to harmful chemicals.
+The Environmental Working Group, or EWG, established the EWG VERIFIED mark to indicate the product meets the strictest standards regarding harmful chemicals.

-To earn the Non-GMO Project Verified seal, products must complete third-party verification for their product labeling and certifications.
-It ensures products have been thoroughly evaluated by an independent party for compliance.
+To earn the Non-GMO Project Verified seal, products must complete third-party verification for their product labeling and certifications to ensure products have been thoroughly evaluated by an independent party for compliance.

 The Gluten-Free Certification Organization (GFCO) leads a strict gluten-free certification program.
 They inspect products and manufacturing facilities for the presence of gluten.
 Products bearing the gluten-free symbol must be certified by a third party to earn certification.

-Please note: We are not lawyers or a law firm and we do not provide legal, business or regulatory advice.
-The accuracy, completeness, adequacy or currency of the content is not warranted or guaranteed.
+Please note: We are not lawyers or a law firm and we do not provide legal, business, or regulatory advice.
 Our sites and services are not substitutes for the advice or services of an attorney.
-We recommend you consult a lawyer or other appropriate professional if you want legal, business or regulatory advice.
+We recommend you consult a lawyer or other appropriate professional if you want legal, business, or regulatory advice.